lianabisuna/lianabisuna/README.md

-<h1>Liana Bisuña</h1>

-<p>Finally graduated from a four-year course of Information Technology.
-Took an intership job and worked with a school management system project along with three developers.
-Practiced more by creating several projects mostly in Vue.js.
-Got to maximize my knowledge during pandemic and worked on three projects for a local company. <i>Won't stop yet from creating magic with syntax and logic.</i></p>
+<h1>Hi, I'm Liana Bisuña 👋</h1>

+<p>Welcome to my page!
+I'm an IT graduate and currently delving into frontend development.
+I like working with Vue.js and Tailwind among others and while I may not know a lot YET but useful things amazes me such as E2E Testing tools and stuff that enhances developer experience such as Typescript.
+Let's create magic with syntax and logic—<i>with a little bit of design on the side</i>...</p>

+🤍 Designed and developed by yours truly [REVV](https://revv-template.netlify.app)

-🖥️ You can check my ongoing project [Colorcap](https://github.com/lianabisuna/colorcap): Keycap Color Editor
+🌼 One of my personal project [Colorcap](https://colorcap.netlify.app/): Keycap Color Editor

-📖 I’m currently learning **Vue.js 3: Composition API**
+📖 Leaning and looking into **Vue.js 3: Composition API**, **Cypress**, and **React**

-🕊️ My mail is open at **lianabisuna@gmail.com**.
+🕊️ Mail is open at **lianabisuna@gmail.com**.
 Say hello!

-🌼 Fun fact: I'm currently obsessed with design and stationery business and might switch careers soon lmao

 ## Where you can find me
 <p align="left">